charlesveasey/vDome/README.md

 Multi-channel projection software designed for domes.
 Provides real-time warping and slicing for domemaster input.
 Developed by Charles Veasey for the Institute of Indian American Arts (IAIA).

-Upon request, I've uploaded Windows builds here:
+Windows Builds:
 https://drive.google.com/drive/folders/0B4gYtwXbgYOhZXlMSUlkV1lCUEU

 v0.1) The version that matches the [manual](https://docs.google.com/document/d/1EHPpExjznFF6X0YTY5acLS0MNkEbtVFsLBCoJ2HHQlQ).

-v.0.2) The unfinished working version.
-Note: the installation path cannot have any spaces.
+v0.2) The unfinished version including the media player.

 Note: this project is no longer active.
 You may want to check out this actively developed software:
 https://github.com/paperManu/splash